Belfast’s nightlife is legendary

-Whether you’re looking for a high-energy music gig, a cosy trad-pub, rooftop cocktails or to dominate the dancefloor into the wee small hours, your nights out in Belfast will create a lifetime of memories.
+Whether you’re looking for a high-energy music gig, a cosy traditional pub, rooftop cocktails or to dominate the dancefloor into the wee small hours, your nights out in Belfast will create a lifetime

 We call them ‘old man’ pubs because they are housed in traditional buildings and they take their beer seriously, but Belfast’s pub scene is anything but stuffy.

 From the iconic 200-year-old Crown Bar to the easy vibe of Stranmillis’ ‘neighbourhood bar’ the Jeggy Nettle, via the new breed of bars in the city’s revamped Cathedral Quarter, such as the Thirsty Goat, The National and the Dirty Onion - housed in an old whiskey warehouse - Belfast’s pub scene blends live music, craft ale, student-friendly prices and good ‘craic’.